 For the purpose of the investment guideline monitoring, a coding process is established in which the investment policy as described in the prospectus and the investment limits contained therein are coded in accordance into the investment management system.
 This applies in particular to the respective ESG investment limits.
-The investment limits are monitored daily pre- and post-trade in the investment management system to ensure compliance with the investment guidelines.
-In pre-trade monitoring, it is ensured that the investment limits are complied with before trading.
+The investment limits are monitored daily pre- and post-trade in the investment management system to ensure compliance with the investment limits are complied with before trading.
 However, if a breach has been detected, the breach will be investigated for its cause and scope, addressed and corrected in accordance with legal/regulatory requirements and guidelines.